Optimising Images for the Web: A Guide for Designers

 Use image compression plugins.

-If your CMS is WordPress, you can use many available plugins, which helps to optimise your images.
+If your CMS is WordPress, you can use many available plugins, which help to optimise your images.
 Advanced compression algorithms of these plugins help reduce the file size and optimise images.

 Use image lazy loading plugins.

-As mentioned earlier, Enabling lazy loading improves your website performance and reduces the load time.
-Plugins like Nitropack and WP-optimize provide this feature for free.
+As mentioned earlier, enabling lazy loading improves your website performance and reduces the load time.
+Plugins like Nitropack and WP-Optimise provide this feature for free.

 Optimise image metadata